julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, October 17, 2024.
+Friday, October 18, 2024.
 Quote of the day:

-> "Constantly think about how you could be doing things better and keep questioning yourself." - Elon Musk
+> "Management is doing things right; leadership is doing the right thing." - Peter F. Drucker